 The definition for losses (C{loss}) applies to re-emission pathways known or assumed a priori, and which therefore need to be accounted for at the time of CORC issuance.
-Previously unknown or unanticipated re-emissions after issuance of CORCs are termed reversals, and are accounted for via a procedure described in the Puro Standard General Rules40 (see section 4.3 and section 9.7).
+Previously unknown or unanticipated re-emissions after issuance of CORCs are termed reversals, and are accounted for via a procedure described in the Puro Standard General Rules41 (see section 4.3 and section 9.7).

-In the case of ocean storage of biomass, the term losses conservatively refers to CO_2e that cross the chemocline.
-Therefore, the dissolution of solid carbon into the surrounding water masses is not considered as a loss, as long as the mobile carbon and relevant GHG species remain below the chemocline for a minimum of 1000 years (see section 4.3 and section 9.5).
+In the case of Marine Anoxic Carbon Storage, the term losses conservatively refers to CO_2e that cross the chemocline.
+Therefore, the dissolution of solid carbon into the surrounding water masses is not considered as a loss, as long as the mobile carbon and relevant GHG species remain below the chemocline for a minimum of 200 years (see section 4.3 and section 9.5).
 The total loss arises when biomass decomposes into more mobile components such as DIC, CH_4 , and N_2O .
 The percentage of these unoxidized gases that is mixed across the chemocline over the certification period accounts for the total carbon loss.
-In anoxic basins the losses due to decomposition and mixing are expected to be small over the 1000-year storage period.
+In anoxic basins the losses due to decomposition and mixing are expected to be negligible over the 200-year storage period.